 No one breaks the law because they expect they’ll injure someone or get caught in the act.
 Unfortunately, most people don’t learn that driving under the influence is dangerous until one or both things happen.
 If you’ve been charged with a DUI or OWI in Ann Arbor, there’s a complex legal process that follows.

 If you hope to avoid a conviction for your Ann Arbor DUI/OWI charge, you must take your case seriously and build a strong defense.
-Reaching out to an Ann Arbor DUI lawyer from Schwartz Criminal Defense Firm can make you feel confident as you go up against the prosecution and try to convince the judge and jury to side with you.
+Reaching out to an Ann Arbor DUI lawyer from the Schwartz Law Group can make you feel confident as you go up against the prosecution and try to convince the judge and jury to side with you.